RayBenefield/dev-xp/worklog.md

 # Worklog

+## #42

+I spent a little bit setting up Prettier on Vim finally.
+It is really nice to have on save.
+I quickly setup `KLI` to handle aliases in addition to names.
+Wasn't hard at all.
+So I started work on the `check-packages` function, which will be needed to verify whether or not each package has the minimum characteristics to publish.
+This check will start by looking for a `readme`, a `package.json`, and either a `bin` entry with respective file, a `main` entry with respective file, or an `index.js` file.
+With all of this I should be able to publish a package.
+Then I'll adjust the build process to not publish any packages that don't pass that check.

+On a side note, I'm also preparing to propose to **Jess**.
+Today is her birthday and I've setup heart post it notes arranged in the shape of hearts across the walls going down the stairs and into the hallway towards my office.
+It is a long letter to her.
+I have a camera setup to know when she is on the stairs and my computer and her phone (which I have) is watching and I will sneak into the bathroom when I see her (with her phone in my hand so I can watch).
+When she gets to the last batch of post its in the hall in front of the bathroom, the last one that is folded will tell her to turn around for me to propose. :) SUPER EXCITED!!!
+I hope everything works out as planned.
+I'm trying to both get work done and watch the camera at the same time... not an easy task mind you.
+She will only be expecting that the hearts are related to her birthday, the proposal will definitely catch her unexpectedly.

 ## #41

 So I got `KLI` working!!!
 So now I can run `kd l` or `kd ls` to run the `ls`